 - You must record the Automatic System Answer message from the system display phone at extension 10 or 11. - You cannot record or play a message while Automatic System Answer or Direct Extension Dial is answering a call.
-When you want to record or play a message, turn off Automatic System Answer and Direct Extension Dial and wait for any calls in the process of being answered by the system to be completed.
+When you want to record or play a message, turn off Automatic System Answer and Direct Extension Dial and wait for any calls in the process of being answered by the system to be completed. - The message must be at least eight seconds to use the Fax CNG Detection (#505, Group 8) feature.
+The system takes seven seconds to determine if the incoming call is a fax.

-(See Figure 2-3 on page 2-21 for the location of special programming buttons such as System Program) and Enter) on system phones.)
+(See Figure 2-3 on page 2-22 for the location of special programming buttons such as System Program and Enter on system phones.)